tari-labs/tari-university/README.md

 - Serve the site: `bundle exec jekyll serve`
 - View the site in a browser using the link provided in your terminal: http://localhost:4000

+For more convenient development, consider enabling live reloading and incremental builds.
+To do so, use this command instead to serve the site: `bundle exec jekyll serve -l --incremental`

+This will speed up the build process, and will also reload your browser automatically when changes are saved.

 Production builds use [GitHub Pages](https://pages.github.com/) via [GitHub Actions](.github/workflows/github-pages.yml).